February 03, 2022 6 min read

 We should ask ourselves, is the lack of pronunciation, the ignorance of definition, the combinations of letters and numbers a hazing into an exclusive club?

-If not, we’re at least in a nightclub, because the industry darn well knows to type these eight-syllable words in google or engage in a pronunciation war with Alexa, would burn too many calories.
+If not, we’re at least at a nightclub, because the industry darn well knows to type these eight-syllable words in google or engage in a pronunciation war with Alexa, would burn too many calories.

 And yes, although consumers are more informed than two decades ago, the onboarding of transforming buying habits is a slow drip.